AkashShanker321/Quiz-App-In-Python/README.md

 # Quiz-App-In-Python
+This quiz app was created with GUI in python using tkinter.
 # Instructions
 To run this project, you must have installed Python on your PC.
 After downloading the project, you have to follow the steps below: